HeliosRider/belly-button-challenge/README.md

 Build an interactive dashboard to explore the Belly Button Biodiversity datase, which catalogs the microbes that colonize human navels.

 # Background
-The provided dataset revealed that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
+The provided dataset revealed that a small handful of microbial species also called Operational Taxonomic Units (OTU's) in the study were present in more than 70% of people, while the rest were relatively rare.

 # Data Engineering